thecodemaiden/ndn-repo-3/Readme.md

 keys, since the BMS data is encrypted.
 In your own implementation, you will typically do processing as soon as the data is received from the repo.

+The bms\_ping.py script periodically pokes the repo to insert certain data.
+In practice, a data publisher will do this itself when there is data to be put in the repo.

+A more typical repo example will come soon.

 Repo Commands/Protocol
 ----------------------

 A full documentation of the repo-ng protocol can be found on the [redmine page](http://redmine.named-data.net/projects/repo-ng/wiki).
-Currently, this repo only supports the insert command.
+Currently, repo-ds9 only supports the insert command.